 Best Keyword Research & SEO Tools

 Below are some of the best keyword research tools marketers use to gain the upper hand over the competition.

 You can use Google Keyword Planner to find target keywords, but you’ll need to set up an ads account.

 However, it’s free to use and does provide useful terms you may not find elsewhere (though it’s more relevant if you’re running an ad campaign).
-You can read this post for a deeper dive.

 You’ll see your competitor’s domain overview, top SEO pages and get keyword suggestions.

 If you’ve got a budget, I highly recommend Ahrefs Keyword Explorer.
 Their CMO, Tim Soulo, even created a comprehensive educational resource for those wanting to expand their knowledge on the topic.